VMware vSphere Metro Storage Cluster (vMSC)

 All VMs were successfully restarted in Bluefin data center.

-In this scenario, the hosts in Bluefin data center lost contact with the vSphere HA master and elected a new vSphere HA master.
+In this scenario, the hosts in Bluefin data center lost contact with the vSphere HA primary and elected a new vSphere HA primary.
 Because the storage system had failed, a take over command had to be initiated on the surviving site, again due to the NetApp-specific process.
-After the take over command had been initiated, the new vSphere HA master accessed the per-datastore files that vSphere HA uses to record the set of protected VMs.
-The vSphere HA master then attempted to restart the VMs that were not running on the surviving hosts in Bluefin data center.
+After the take over command had been initiated, the new vSphere HA primary accessed the per-datastore files that vSphere HA uses to record the set of protected VMs.
+The vSphere HA primary then attempted to restart the VMs that were not running on the surviving hosts in Bluefin data center.
 In our scenario, all VMs were restarted within 2 minutes after failure and were fully accessible and functional again.

 NOTE: By default, vSphere HA stops attempting to start a VM after 30 minutes.
 If the storage team does not issue a takeover command within that time frame, the vSphere administrator must manually start up VMs after the storage becomes available.